 What theme in mental health does your content focus on and why?

-My content on TikTok focuses on "circle education" and demystifying mental health as a whole.
+My content on TikTok focuses on "psychoeducation" and demystifying mental health as a whole.
 This comes across in providing tips and insights on common mental health difficulties like trauma, anxiety, depression, life stressors, boundaries, and time management.
 In addition to this, I focus on demystifying mental health by informing people that there are therapists in Nigeria, as well as sharing my journey to becoming a therapist.

 What role do you think TikTok plays in shaping conversations around mental health today?